Electric car use by country: Costa Rica

 As of December 2023, Costa Rica had a stock of 9,345 light-duty all-electric vehicles.
 In addition, the country had a stock of 1,243 all-electric motorcycles.
-Registrations of light duty all-electric vehicles totaled 6,312 units in 2023, more than doubling cumulative sales since 2010.
+Registrations of light-duty all-electric vehicles totaled 6,312 units in 2023, more than doubling cumulative sales since 2010.
 The all-electric market share achieved a record 11.6% of all new car sales in 2023, up from 7.3% in 2022, and ranking as the highest in the Americas.

 The fleet of fully electric passenger cars grew from 94 units in 2010 to 183 in 2017.
-After the approval of the 2018 law that granted import duty and value added tax exemptions, the fleet grew from 377 units in 2018, to 1,446 in 2020, and reached 8,963 all-electric cars registered by the end of 2023.
-Plug-in hybrids and conventional hybrid electric vehicles do not have government financial incentives, therefore they are not included in this statistical data.
+After the approval of the 2018 law granting import duty and value-added tax exemptions, the fleet grew from 377 units in 2018 to 1,446 in 2020, and reached 8,963 all-electric cars registered by the end of 2023.
+Plug-in hybrids and conventional hybrid electric vehicles do not have government financial incentives, and they are not included in this statistical data.

 The first electric car to go on sale in the country was the REVAi, introduced in March 2009.
 The REVAi, powered by lead–acid batteries, sold 10 units.
 The Mitsubishi i MiEV was launched in February 2011, with initial availability limited to 25 to 50 units.
 According to Mitsubishi, Costa Rica was selected at the first market launch in the Americas due to its environmental record, despite the lack of government incentives for purchasing electric cars.

 The top selling model in 2016 was the Mitsubishi Outlander P-HEV with 60 units.

 Other all-electric and plug-in hybrid cars introduced early in Costa Rica include the BYD Qin (November 2013), Mitsubishi Outlander (March 2015) and BMW i3 (September 2016).
 As of January 2024, over 50 all-electric models are offered in the Costa Rican market, mainly from Chinese and European carmakers.